Learn more about giving a gift of property to support UNICEF’s lifesaving work in our FREE guide Ways to Donate Real Estate.View My Free Brochure

 See the benefits of a bargain sale.

 A bargain sale.
-When you make a bargain sale, you sell your property to the U.S. Fund for UNICEF for less than what it’s worth.
+When you make a bargain sale, you sell your property to UNICEF USA for less than what it’s worth.
 The difference between the actual value and the sale price is considered a gift that supports UNICEF's lifesaving work.
-A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction at the same time.
+A bargain sale can be an effective way to dispose of property that has increased in value, and it is the only gift vehicle that can give you a lump sum of cash and a charitable deduction (when you itemize) at the same time.

-The U.S. Fund for UNICEF accepts the following types of property:*
+UNICEF USA accepts the following types of property:*

 - Primary residences (single-family homes, multifamily homes and condominiums)